-Utsjoki is the northernmost municipality of Finland and Finland’s only municipality with a majority of Sámi population.
+Utsjoki is the northernmost municipality in Finland and Finland’s only municipality with a majority of Sámi population.
+There are only about 1.000 inhabitants in Utsjoki, but more than 10.000 reindeer.
 Utsjoki offers an opportunity to experience modern, everyday Sámi culture: a culture you can live, see, hear, taste and feel.
-Utsjoki is a place where the traditional Lappish costume is still worn at many festivals and events.
+Utsjoki is a place where the traditional Sámi dress “Gákti” is still worn at many festivals and events.
 In the municipality of Utsjoki, there are three lively villages – Utsjoki, Karigasniemi and Nuorgam.
 All destinations can be enjoyed year-round.
-As the northernmost region in Finland, here both the polar night and the midnight sun are the longest, and the Northern Lights are dancing on the sky often.
+As the northernmost region in Finland, here both the polar night and the midnight sun are the longest.
+The Northern Lights can be seen dancing on the sky from September to early April.

 - The only Sámi majority municipality in Finland